 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property was furnished and all floors were covered.
-In addition there were some stored items in the roof space.
+The property was occupied, fully furnished and all floors were covered.
+In addition, cupboards and the garage were filled with stored items.